owlbarn/tutorial/book/neural-network/README.md

 This parameter is shared by two layers, and $n$ is the size the first layer.
 This approach is especially suitable to use with `tanh` activation function.
 (That's what we use in the example.)

+TODO: different type of initialisation we use in OWL

 ### Training